 - Hidden Decay, Gum Recession or Root Exposure

-- Food Impaction Wedged Deep Between Teeth
+- Food Impaction Wedged Deep Between Teeth (Food impaction causes a lot of pain and is very common).

 - Extra Canal Invasive Resorption (ECIR)